Sébastien Ogier: 2010: 2nd full WRC season (1st win)

 In January 2010, Ogier took part again in the Rallye Monte-Carlo with a Peugeot 207 S2000.
 After losing two minutes going off-road at the start of the race (on snow put by some spectators), he then scored a lot of stage wins and came back 45 seconds off the leader Mikko Hirvonen, but eventually retired on the last day with an alternator problem.

 As Monte-Carlo was still part of the IRC calendar, Ogier's 2010 season really started in Sweden with the first round of the WRC year.
 The Frenchman continued in the Citroën Junior Team with the 2007 Formula One world champion Kimi Räikkönen as his new teammate.
 He took fifth place in Sweden after a solid performance and clinched his second podium in Mexico after duelling against Petter Solberg until the last minute.
-In Jordan he took an excellent start and was lying second in the standings after the first two legs, however team orders forced him to take several minutes of penalty at a time control.
+In Jordan, he took an excellent start and was lying second in the standings after the first two legs, however team orders forced him to take several minutes of penalty at a time control.
 He still ended in sixth position.
 In Turkey, Sébastien led during eleven stages, before losing three minutes with a puncture in SS15, eventually finishing fourth.
 At the Rally New Zealand, he came even closer to his maiden win as he was leading before the final stage, but spun three corners before the finish and lost the win to Latvala by 2.4 seconds (third smallest gap in the history).

 Ogier went on to take his debut WRC victory in the next event, the Rally de Portugal.
-Keeping the momentum from his performances in Turkey and New-Zealand, he took 45 seconds from road-sweeper Sébastien Loeb on day one.
-Although Loeb came back, Ogier made no mistake and eventually beat him by 8 seconds.
+Keeping the momentum from his performances in Turkey and New Zealand, he took 45 seconds from road-sweeper Sébastien Loeb on day one.
+Although Loeb came back, Ogier made no mistake and eventually beat him by eight seconds.
 He went on to win Rally della Lanterna in Italy, a guest appearance he made to gain experience on asphalt as he had always been more confident on gravel.

-Given his solid results, his team spirit and Dani Sordo’s disappointing performances, Citroën promoted Ogier to the factory team for the remaining three gravel rounds of the season.
+Given Ogier's solid results, his team spirit and Dani Sordo's disappointing performances, Citroën promoted Ogier to the factory team for the remaining three gravel rounds of the season.
 Subsequently, Sordo replaced Ogier in the manufacturer's junior team.
-It proved to be a judicious decision as Sébastien Ogier took a solid second place in Finland, in front of Sébastien Loeb, whereas he was 4th and 3rd behind Sordo and Loeb on asphalt (in Bulgaria and Germany).
+It proved to be a judicious decision as Ogier took a solid second place in Finland, in front of Loeb, whereas he was fourth and third behind Sordo and Loeb on asphalt (in Bulgaria and Germany).
 He took his second WRC win in Japan after a thrilling duel against Petter Solberg and impressed by his capacity to quickly adapt himself to a rally he had never raced before.

-He was just 43 points behind teammate Sébastien Loeb with three events to go, therefore still having a chance for the title.
+Ogier was just 43 points behind teammate Sébastien Loeb with three events to go, therefore still having a chance for the title.
 However, in the last three rallies he would only score nine points, making him lose two positions to Jari Matti Latvala and Petter Solberg and finishing the season in fourth place.